+In 2022, he was inducted into the National Academy of Engineering.
 In June 2013, he was named a recipient of the Blue Planet Prize from the Asahi Glass Foundation.
 The prize has been described as the Nobel Prize for the environmental sciences.
 He was recognized for his unique ability to bring together the top thinkers and strategists in academia, government and industry to develop new vehicle- and fuels-policy approaches that are models for the world.

 In February 2007, Governor Schwarzenegger appointed him to the “automotive engineering” seat on the California Air Resources Board.
 His appointment was confirmed by the California Senate in January 2008.
 His chief responsibilities are oversight and design of the state’s climate change, alternatives fuels, vehicle travel and land use, and zero emission vehicle programs.
 He also served as co-director of the California Low Carbon Fuel Standard study, requested in the Governor’s January 2007 Executive Order.